-As presented in Section 4.1 above, Room SW-19 had elevated radon concentrations emanating from radium and thorium processing wastes.
-A ventilation system was installed in early 1980 (prior to

-March 5, 1980) to vent SW Building tunnel air (Meyer, 1992).
+As discussed in Section 4.1, Room SW-19 had elevated radon concentrations emanating from radium and thorium processing wastes.
+A ventilation system was installed in early 1980 (prior to March 5, 1980) to vent SW Building tunnel air (Meyer, 1992).
 This system reduced Rn-222 concentrations in Room SW-19 by a factor of 10 or more.
 This result was confirmed with continuous measurements from 7.7 pCi/l to 13.4 pCi/l.
 A WL measurement by the employee's desk following ventilation system installation was 0.03 WL or 0.03 (12 month/year) = 0.4 working level month (WLM), compared with an occupational limit of 4 WLM/year (King, 1995).

-The use of facility ambient air monitoring data for purposes of assessing internal radiation doses was evaluated.
+The use of facility ambient air monitoring data for the purpose of assessing internal radiation dose was evaluated.
 With the exception of some data for airborne radon and tritium, the data were not considered a viable approach due to unknown factors impacting the representativeness of actual breathing zone air concentrations.

-NIOSH has found no workplace monitoring records relevant to these radon exposures in the R and SW Buildings until air measurements were made in 1979 and 1980.
-Additional information regarding the quantity and condition of the Mound Plant workplace monitoring data available to NIOSH, as well as the NIOSH evaluation of such data, can be found in the related Mound evaluation report for SEC-00090 (NIOSH, 2007).
+NIOSH has found no workplace monitoring records relevant to these radon exposures in the Tritium Complex until air measurements were made in 1979 and 1980.
+Additional information available to NIOSH regarding the quantity and condition of Mound Plant workplace monitoring data as well as the NIOSH evaluation of such data can be found in the related Mound evaluation report for SEC-00090 (NIOSH, 2007).

-5.6 Radiological Source Term Data
+5.7 Radiological Source Term Data

-Descriptions of radiation protection activities in periodic health physics reports demonstrate that the health physics program was considering short-lived air activity to the extent that this activity was routinely reported through the era of radium and thorium processing, as well as protactinium and actinium separation.
+Descriptions of radiation protection activities in periodic health physics reports demonstrate that the health physics program was considering short-lived air activity to the extent that this activity was routinely reported through the era of radium and thorium processing as well as protactinium and actinium separation.
 However, residual radioactive material from the Ra-Ac-Th process resulted in the technologically-enhanced emanation of three isotopes of radon, Rn-220, Rn-222, and Rn-219.
 These radon isotopes represent an occupational radon exposure.
-As previously described, no monitoring records are available from 1955 until the measurements made in 1979-1980.
+As previously described, no monitoring records are available from 1955 until the measurements made in 1979-1980 (which were associated with ventilation improvements in the related facility).

 The operations would have generated Rn-219 from the decay of Ac-227; Rn-222 from the decay of Ra-226; and Rn-220 from the decay of Th-232.
-The mix of these radionuclides is difficult to measure in the field, and only one datum is currently known to exist, as reported in ORAUT-TKBS-0016.
+The mix of these radionuclides is difficult to measure in the field and only one datum is currently known to exist, as reported in ORAUT-TKBS-0016-5.
 This single estimate of the proportion of inert gases gives the relative concentrations of the three isotopes of radon of interest in the SW Building.
-The measurement was taken in a tunnel under SW-2 (HP Monthly, 1953; HP Monthly, 1954) in an area that was not routinely occupied (having a depth of 2'3" according at a drawing dated January 8, 1952) (HP Quarterly, 1955), and is thus related to the proportions present in the workplace to an unknown degree.
-As of the date of this evaluation report, NIOSH has not discovered any other source term information other than this data point.
+The measurement was taken in a tunnel under SW-2

+(HP Monthly, 1953; HP Monthly, 1954) in an area that was not routinely occupied (having a depth of 2'3" according at a drawing dated January 8, 1952) (HP Quarterly, 1955); thus, the measurement is related to the proportions present in the workplace to an unknown degree.
+As of the date of this evaluation report, NIOSH has not discovered any other source term information other than this single data point.

 NIOSH lacks activity data for the residual Ra-Ac-Th source term affecting Room SW-19.
-Consequently, in the absence of workplace monitoring data, NIOSH is unable to calculate upperbound radon concentrations for the R and SW Buildings.
-Additional information regarding the Mound Plant source term data available to NIOSH can be found in the related Mound evaluation report for SEC-00090 (NIOSH, 2007), and the Mound site profile documents.
+Consequently, in the absence of workplace monitoring data, NIOSH is unable to calculate upper-bound radon concentrations for the R and SW Buildings.
+Additional information regarding the Mound Plant source term data available to NIOSH can be found in the related Mound evaluation report for SEC-00090 (NIOSH, 2007) and the Mound site profile documents (ORAUT-TKBS-0016).